 MISSION STATEMENT & BELIEFS

-Our Mission Statement is "…to discover and live the way of God in the expansive Grace of God."
+Our Mission Statement is "…to discover and live the way of Christ in the expansive Grace of God."

 We are a 'Confessional' church and proud members of ECO: A Covenant Order of Evangelical Presbyterians and the Fellowship of Presbyterians.
 We have adopted 13 creeds and confessions of the church, including the Apostles' Creed, that we believe accurately state what the Scripture teaches.